Mboalab/Outreachy_May_2023-August_2023-Internships/Open Pay-The Open Source Payment technology for small change scarcity Mentor actions/Applicants/Daniel Eniola Olatunji/Task-1/various-payment-solutions.md

 Since the complete process is digital, it eliminates human errors and helps manage and track inventory in real-time.

-## 4. Contactless payments
+## 4. Contactless Payments

 Contactless payment methods are rapidly becoming table stakes for consumers and businesses alike.
-Thankfully, the technology was already there, and today most businesses accepting card payments are accepting contactless.
+Thankfully, the technology was already there, and today most businesses accepting card payments are accepting Contactless payments.

-Contactless payments are powered by near-field communication (NFC) technology.
-This allows contactless-enabled cards to connect with the right devices to perform the transaction.
+Contactless payments are powered by Near-Field Communication (NFC) technology.
+This allows Contactless-enabled cards to connect with the right devices to perform the transaction.
 This is the same technology that has paved the way for mobile wallets.

 Contactless payment methods can only be accepted by NFC-enabled devices.
 If you don’t already have one of these devices, you will have to buy one or get access to one on a plan.
 Same as with an older terminal, credit card transaction fees do apply, which may be a barrier for businesses that have been all-cash.
 But those who are used to accepting credit cards will find it almost the same.
 Merchants can simply tap instead of inserting or swiping credit cards.